 Although there are providers of high-end, secure travel services in many cities, these are not nearly as well-known as airlines or hotels.
 I’ll bet the average C-suite road warrior can name at least five out of the 10 best business class services in the world; his or her PA will quickly tell you the boss’s two or three preferred high-end hotel chains.
 But you’ll draw nothing but blank stares when you ask about their go-to secure ground transportation option.
 When was the last time you read about “Company X voted best security drivers in the world?”

-This is a shame because companies literally don’t know what they’re missing in terms of enhanced productivity, convenience and security for their travelling high-ups.
+This is a shame because companies literally don’t know what they’re missing in terms of enhanced productivity, convenience and security for their traveling high-ups.

 Have a look at the table below to see how high-end, secure local transportation stacks up against what usually happens.